zhouxf53/ubuntu14_cuda/README.md

 (Optional) Reboot and attempt to login, should be able to log in but the resolution may be weird because you have no valid driver now

 ## 2. Install NVIDIA driver
-Logout and *go back to hard-terminal*, do not attempt to install it under GUI interface, you may need to add a additional repo by
+Logout and **go back to hard-terminal**, do not attempt to install it under GUI interface.
+You may need to add an additional repo to find and install the driver
 ```
 sudo add-apt-repository ppa:graphics-drivers/ppa
 sudo apt-get update
 ```
-install Nvidia driver version 375 which is a transitional package for 410 at this time, directly using 384 or 410 is not working in my case
+Install Nvidia driver version 375 which is a transitional package for 410 at this time, directly using 384 or 410 is not working in my case
 ```
 sudo apt-get install nvidia-375
 ```